Barbara Payne: Biography

-It was not until 37 years after her stint in the AAGPBL that Payne became a notoriety.
+It was not until 37 years after her stint in the AAGPBL that Payne became a subject of notoriety.
 In the early 1980s, a group of former members of the league led by June Peppas created the AAGPBL Players Association and lobbied to have the circuit recognized in the National Baseball Hall of Fame and Museum at Cooperstown, New York.
 After that, she attended the league reunions.
 The association was largely responsible for the opening of Women in Baseball, a permanent display at the Hall, which was unveiled in 1988 to honor the entire All-American Girls Professional Baseball League.
 Yet it was not really a well known fact until 1992, when filmmaker Penny Marshall premiered her film A League of Their Own, which was a fictionalized account of activities during the first season of the league.
-This film brought a rejuvenated interest to the extinct league, while many of the real players began to earn a rebirth of celebrity over the years for coming.
+This film brought a rejuvenated interest to the extinct league, while many of the real players began to earn a rebirth of celebrity over the years forthcoming.